hqoss/node-http-client/README.md

 # 🔌 Node Http Client

-A light-weight, performant, composable blueprint for writing **consistent _and_ re-usable** Node.js HTTP clients
+A light-weight, performant, composable blueprint for writing **consistent _and_ re-usable** Node.js HTTP clients.

 Extends `node-fetch`, therefore 100% compatible with the underlying APIs.